GothicKit/dmusic/README.md

 This project aims to re-implement Microsoft's long-deprecated DirectMusic API available in early Direct3D and DirectX versions.
 It is currently under heavy development at this time and might be unstable for some use-cases.

+Soundtracks tested and verified to work (somewhat) correctly:
+ * Gothic
+ * Gothic II (+ Night of the Raven)

+If you tested other games, please let me know.
+If you own any games with `.dls`, `.sty` and `.sgt` files in the data folders, and you want to contribute, please contact me as well or open an issue.

 ## Example

 Here's how you play back a segment.
 This example works on POSIX only since it uses `<sys/stat.h>` for the file resolver.